[Updated for 2023] 20+ resources every estate manager should know

 Silver Swan Recruitment organizes WhatsApp groups across 7 regions, including Florida, Los Angeles and New York.
 These groups are a chance to share advice, lend staffing help and trade vendor recommendations with other PSPs in your area.
 To join, you can reach out to Philippa Smith and her team directly.

-This hands-on workshop, taught by expert estate manager Shelby Boudreau, is designed to give you a basic understanding of a modern approach to household management.
-In 3 on-demand sessions, you’ll learn three steps to tackling household operations, get templates to prepare for the year ahead, and walk away feeling more confident in your ability to manage a growing estate.
+These hands-on workshops, taught by expert estate manager Shelby Boudreau, are designed to give you a basic understanding of a modern approach to household management.
+In the Intro to Modern Household Management, you’ll learn three steps to tackling household operations, get templates to prepare for the year ahead, and walk away feeling more confident in your ability to manage a growing estate.
 Then, in the Intensive Workshops, you’ll dig deeper into key areas of household management: housekeeping, maintenance, and home systems (electrical and HVAC).

 In this comprehensive two-day course, industry expert Peter Van Ryder covers the essentials of estate management, including protocols, house manuals, vendor management and more.
 Enrollment is now open for sessions in March, May, July, and September, 2023.